PGA Championship 2026 Betting Odds: Favorites, Sleepers & Value Picks for Aronimink

 Cameron Young (+2500)

 Why he's a sleeper: Finished runner-up at 2022 Open Championship and T-3 at 2022 PGA Championship.
 Elite ball-striker who can go extremely low (shot 62 at Old Course).
-Power game fits Valhalla's demands.
+Power game combined with precision fits Aronimink's demands.
 If his putter heats up, he wins.

 Betting recommendation: Excellent value at +2500.
 Top-10 finish is nearly guaranteed if form is good.
 Each-way bet recommended.